nhjschulz/EInkPicFrame/README.md

 The system is assembled using the following parts: [Partlist](design/Parts.md).
 A descripion of the PCB developed for this project is described
 here: [PCB](design/hardware.md).

+## Image Generation

+The images to show on the frame must be in a special raw format.
+The process to generate this format is described on the [ImageConverter](imgconverter/howto.md) page.

 ## Prototype Progress